OG-Hunter/seditiontracker.github.io-/docs/_suspects/brian-ulrich.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I will be the guy running around with the budget AR'
+quote: "I will be the guy running around with the budget AR"
 title: Brian Ulrich charged on August 4, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack